PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Nucleotide.md

 ```
 snakemake --snakefile Snakefile-taxnuc --configfile configs/Sample-Config.yaml --use-conda [additional arguments for local/HPC execution]
 ```
 The choice of additional arguments to include depends on where and how you choose to run snakemake.
-Please refer to the [4.
-Executing Snakemake](#EXS) section for more details.
+Please refer to the [Executing Snakemake](#EXS) section for more details.

 [Back to top](#TOP)